top of page

 Blue Tent Honors Chemistry

-In this live online Honors Chemistry class, high school homeschoolers will collaborate with their teacher
+In this live online Honors Chemistry course, high school homeschoolers will collaborate with their teacher

 and peers to develop a foundational understanding of chemistry and to prepare them for an AP or college-level chemistry course.